 - Test your smoke and carbom monoxide alarms

-- Property maintenance during autumn should be focussed on the preparation for winter.
+- Property maintenance jobs during the autumn should be focussed on the preparation for winter.
 Gutters, shed roofs etc.

 - Lubricate moving parts on your lawn mover, drain the fuel and store out of the weather.